Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-06-16-containers-from-scratch.md

 ![What-is-container](/assets/container.jpeg)

-Ok, now that our base idea is ready, we know what elements we need to implement in order to write our container from scratch.
+Ok, now that our base idea is ready, and we know what elements we need to implement in order to write our container from scratch.

 So, it's a good time to jump into the actual go implementation now.

+---

+### IMPLEMENTATION

+- The first and formost requirement is to import all the required modules.
+So, that's what the below code block is taking care of.

 ```go
 package main